Tick

-Ticks (order Ixodida) are parasitic arachnids that are part of the mite superorder Parasitiformes.
-Adult ticks are approximately 3 to 5 mm in length depending on age, sex, species, and "fullness".
+Ticks are parasitic arachnids of the order Ixodida.
+They are part of the mite superorder Parasitiformes.
+Adult ticks are approximately 3 to 5 mm in length depending on age, sex, and species, but can become larger when engorged.
 Ticks are external parasites, living by feeding on the blood of mammals, birds, and sometimes reptiles and amphibians.
-The timing of the origin of ticks is uncertain, though the oldest known tick fossils are from the Cretaceous period, around 100 million years old.
+The timing of the origin of ticks is uncertain, though the oldest known tick fossils are around 100 million years old, and come from the Cretaceous period.
 Ticks are widely distributed around the world, especially in warm, humid climates.

-Ticks belong to two major families, the Ixodidae or hard ticks, and the Argasidae, or soft ticks.
-Nuttalliella, a genus of tick from southern Africa, is the only member of the family Nuttalliellidae, and represents the most primitive living lineage of ticks.
+Ticks belong to two major families: the Ixodidae, or hard ticks, and the Argasidae, or soft ticks.
+Nuttalliella, a genus of tick from southern Africa, is the only living member of the family Nuttalliellidae, which represents the most primitive living lineage of ticks.
 Adults have ovoid/pear-shaped bodies (idiosomas) which become engorged with blood when they feed, and eight legs.
 Their cephalothorax and abdomen are completely fused.
 In addition to having a hard shield on their dorsal surfaces, known as the scutum, hard ticks have a beak-like structure at the front containing the mouthparts, whereas soft ticks have their mouthparts on the underside of their bodies.
 Ticks locate potential hosts by sensing odor, body heat, moisture, and/or vibrations in the environment.

-Ticks have four stages to their lifecycle, namely egg, larva, nymph, and adult.
-Ticks belonging to the Ixodidae family undergo either a one-host, two-host, or three-host lifestyle.
-Argasid ticks have up to seven nymphal stages (instars), each one requiring blood ingestion, Argasid ticks undergo a multihost lifestyle.
+Ticks have four stages to their life cycle, namely egg, larva, nymph, and adult.
+Ticks belonging to the Ixodidae family undergo either a one-host, two-host, or three-host life cycle.
+Argasid ticks have up to seven nymphal stages (instars), each one requiring blood ingestion, and as such, Argasid ticks undergo a multihost life cycle.
 Because of their hematophagous (blood-ingesting) diets, ticks act as vectors of many serious diseases that affect humans and other animals.

 Biology

 Taxonomy and phylogeny

 Ticks belong to the Parasitiformes, a distinctive group of mites that are separate from the main group of mites, the Acariformes.
-Whether the two groups are more closely related to each other than to other arachnids is uncertain, and studies often recover them as not closely related.
+Whether the two groups are more closely related to each other than to other arachnids is uncertain, and studies often resolve them as not closely related.
 Within the Parasitiformes, ticks are most closely related to the Holothyrida, a small group of free living scavengers with 32 described species confined to the landmasses that formed the supercontinent Gondwana.
+The phylogeny of the Ixodida within the Acari is shown in the cladogram, based on a 2014 maximum parsimony study of amino acid sequences of 12 mitochondrial proteins.
+The Argasidae appear monophyletic in this study.